vkakerbeck/tbp.monty/docs/community/our-licence-and-patent-pledge-explained.md

 We have chosen the standard [MIT License](https://github.com/thousandbrainsproject/tbp.monty/blob/main/LICENSE).
 This permissive license places few restrictions on reuse and permits commercial use.
 It is simple, concise, and compatible with many other licenses.

-# ⚖️ Patent Non-assertion Pledge
+# ⚖️ Patent Non-Assertion Pledge

 Numenta holds several patents that were created as we unraveled the complexities of the human neocortex and how these principles can be applied to machine learning.
 However, Numenta's non-assertion pledge means we will only assert these patents defensively to protect the open-source community.
 You are free to use all of the technology in the open-source project to create value without worrying about Numenta's patents.

 # Appendix

-## Non-assertion pledge
+## Non-Assertion Pledge

 1. Numenta, Inc. will not enforce the listed patents against any party, provided that the party or its affiliates do not assert or profit from assertion of any patents against Numenta, Inc., its affiliates or its licensees.
 2. In the event that the party initiates a patent infringement lawsuit against Numenta, Inc., its affiliates or its licensees, Numenta, Inc. reserves the right to pursue all available legal remedies, including but not limited to, asserting counterclaims and defenses, based on the listed patents.